Saint Sebastian: Patronage

-In the Roman Catholic Church, Sebastian is commemorated by an optional memorial on 20 January.
+In the Catholic Church, Sebastian is commemorated by an optional memorial on 20 January.
 In the Church of Greece, Sebastian's feast day is on 18 December.

 As a protector from the bubonic plague, Sebastian was formerly one of the Fourteen Holy Helpers.
 In Catholicism, Sebastian is the patron saint of archers, pin-makers, athletes (a modern association) and of a holy death.

 Sebastian is one of the patron saints of the city of Qormi in Malta Sebastian is the patron saint of Acireale, Caserta and Petilia Policastro in Italy, Melilli in Sicily, and San Sebastián as well as Palma de Mallorca, Lubrín and Huelva in Spain.
 He is the patron saint of Negombo, Sri Lanka and Rio de Janeiro, Brazil.
 Informally, in the tradition of the Afro-Brazilian syncretic religion Umbanda, Sebastian is often associated with Oxossi, especially in the state of Rio de Janeiro itself.

-In Lubrín, every year on the 20th of January, there is a festival in honor of Saint Sebastian.
+In Lubrín, every year on 20 January, there is a festival in honor of Saint Sebastian.
 A statue of Saint Sebastian leads a procession around the village, and people hurl bread rolls from their balconies to the crowds following the saint in the streets below.
 The rolls have a hole in the middle and some people string them on a rope around their body.
 The festival is thought to have originated in the 14th century, after a plague of cholera hit the area.
 At this time, the wealthy were said to have thrown bread and money to the poor on the streets below, so as to avoid catching the disease.
 The San Sebastian 'bread festival' is so unusual that it has been declared a Fiesta of National Tourist Interest in Andalusia.

 King Sebastian I of Portugal, the only King to ever have this name, was so named for having been born on this saint's feast day.

 The Feast of St. Sebastian is celebrated among Catholic communities of Kerala in India.
 Churches are illuminated and decorated, with fireworks being a main event in Catholic homes to commemorate the saint.
 Every parish has its own date of celebration, especially in the districts of Thrissur, Ernakulam, St. Andrew's Basilica, Arthunkal and Kottayam.
-In Kanjoor Syro Malabar Church the feast is celebrated with the largest procession of Golden Crosses and Decorated umbrellas in Asia.
+In Kanjoor Syro Malabar Church the feast is celebrated with the largest procession of golden crosses and decorated umbrellas in Asia.
 Besides this, many pilgrim centres, churches, shrines and many educational institutions too, throughout Kerala, bear the name of the saint.